NFAcademy/course_template/Course_Development_Guide.md

 - "Read-only" for markdown cells with instructions, and cells with `import` commands that you don't want anyone to mess with.
 - "Autograded answer" for code cells that contain the solutions.
-- "Autograded test" for code cells that contain teh tests.
+- "Autograded test" for code cells that contain the tests.

 Save the notebook, and this is the version you should send to us.
 We will create a _private repository_ for all the assignment notebooks.
 Don't include them in the public course repository.